 Looking for a different event?

 Cimarron is the most accomplished llanera group from the plains in Colombia, South America.
-Cimarron celebrates the sounds of Los Llanos Orientales—a vast plain of cattle country where the descendents of Spanish settlers, African slaves, and indigenous Indians live much like their ancestors within the lush savannahs that follow the great Orinoco River.
+Cimarron celebrates the sounds of Los Llanos Orientales-a vast plain of cattle country where the descendants of Spanish settlers, African slaves, and indigenous Indians live much like their ancestors within the lush savannahs that follow the great Orinoco River.

 With a sound that has been described as turbo-flamenco-jazz, Cimarron is truly the bull that knows no rope-the steer that roams free, fierce, and unbranded at the breach of experiment and tradition.

 This seven-piece ensemble, led by harpist and composer Carlos Rojas, has performed the world over for more than 20 years in countries like Venezuela, Mexico, Guatemala, Chile, Sweden, France, Italy, Austria, Slovenia, Holland, Wales, England, and the USA.
 Immersed in the festive dance music called joropo, Cimarron presents a fiercely virtuoso display of rippling melodies that produce a rapid and joyous sound.